krasimir/blog-posts/HTMLAnimations(theproperway)/post.md

 ### Be creative

 I strongly recommend to check [Animate.css](http://daneden.me/animate/).
 It is a collection of CSS classes, which you can use.
-They apply some nice transitions to your elements and you don't have to worry about the math.
+They apply some nice animations to your elements and you don't have to worry about the math.

 <iframe width="100%" height="180" src="http://jsfiddle.net/krasimir/uYrbA/7/embedded/result,js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>